SherineAwad/Zebrafish_scRNASeq_scanpy/README.md

 <img src="figures/umapZebrafishes_annotationsON.png" alt="Umap Annotations ON" width="90%">

-## We need to increase the resolution to seperate the tiny branch of Rod Cells
+## We need to increase the resolution to 2.5 to seperate the tiny branch of Rod Cells

 ### UMAP after clustering